cli-kit/lipsum/lib/lipsum.md

 * `-c, --collapse`: Collapse whitespace between sections
 * `-v, --vanilla`: Disable parameter replacement
 * `-e, --exit`: Include exit section from error definitions
 * `-s, --sort [value]`: Alters the help option sort order.
 Set to null to use natural order which is likely the order that options were declared in however this is not guaranteed.
-Use false for the default sorting logic which favours options with more names, use true to sort lexicographically (Array.prototype.sort).
+Use false for the default sorting logic which favours options with more names, use true to sort lexicographically using *Array.prototype.sort*.
 Use 1 to sort by option string length (determined by the length of the help option string), reverse the order with -1.
 * `-f, --format [value]`: Set the help output format
 * `-a, --align [value]`: Alignment style (column|line|flex|wrap)
 * `-m, --maximum [value]`: Maximum column width